JCM Farming

-JCM Farming is a privately held company incorporated in 1990 that seems to be based in Solana Beach, California.
-Court records indicate Carol Marrelli is an owner or officer of the firm.
-The firm also seems to own and operate the Oasis Ranch near Indio, California in the Coachella Valley.
-The firm has been involved in a number of lawsuits designed to prevent the ranch from being flown over by crop dusters, hot air balloonss and other aircraft.
-JCM Farming, Inc., and its affiliates own dozens of properties throughout Riverside County, some still held since the early 1970s.
+JCM Farming, Inc. is an agricultural company based in Carlsbad, California.
+It was incorporated by the heirs of a date farming operation in the Imperial Valley in the early 1900s.
+The firm also owns and operate the Oasis Ranch near Indio, California in the Coachella Valley.
+The firm has been involved in a number of lawsuits demanding crop dusters, aircraft and hot air balloons quit flying over their property.
+JCM Farming, Inc., and its affiliates own dozens of properties throughout Riverside County and an almond farm in Stanislaus County.
+JCM Farming has acquired properties as early as the 1970s.

-The firm does not provide information as to its ownership, activities or properties.
+JCM Farming does not publicly disclose information as to its activities, although the company states itself as operating in the agricultural sector.